-Abby: Widow with younger lover uneasy
+Abby: Widow with younger lover uneasy about future

 Dear Abby: I am a widow who has fallen in love with a wonderful man who is almost 30 years my junior.
 He proclaims his love for me every day, and I know it's real.
 I have been warned by others to be aware of "devious males on the make for comfortably situated widows."
 After discussing it with the man, I have determined this is not his motive.